Authors Note: This has been updated on Nov 10, 2021 with updated information, links, and resources.

 4. Add income tax and self-employment tax.

 That’s the total amount of estimated tax you owe for the year.
-Using the same example:
+You’ll calculate each of these liabilities based on the methods we’ve shown you above, then simply add them together.

 $16,060 Estimated income tax